Child Custody Law

 There is a strong preference in the courts towards joint legal decision-making.
 However, there are a few of reasons why the court may award one parent sole legal decision-making:

-If one of the above situation applies, you may be able to become the sole legal decision-maker for your child.
+If one of the above situations applies, you may be able to become the sole legal decision-maker for your child.

 How Does the Court Decide Custody aka Legal Decision-Making?